PrabhatKumarDev/PrabhatKumarDev/README.md

-# Hi,I'm Prabhat 👋🏾 👩🏾‍💻
+# Hi, I'm Prabhat 👋🏾 👩🏾‍💻
 ![Main Image | 100x100](https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif)

-Welcome to my Github profile!
+Welcome to my GitHub profile!
 I am a diligent and ambitious computer science student, passionate about software development and eager to make a positive impact through technology.
-As I embark on my journey as a programmer,I'm commited to continuous learning and honing my skills.
+As I embark on my journey as a programmer, I'm committed to continuous learning and honing my skills.

 ## 🌱 **Current Focus**:
 - Studying computer science fundamentals, including data structures and algorithms.
 - Learning modern programming languages such as Python and JavaScript.
-- Exploring web development using HTML, CSS, React, NodeJs,MongoDB.
+- Exploring web development using HTML, CSS, React, NodeJs, and MongoDB.
 - Gaining proficiency in version control with Git.
 - Learning Ethical hacking fundamentals.
+- Learning Website designing, UI/UX.

 ## 🔭 Projects:
 Here are some of the projects I have worked on during my academic journey: